Colchester Institute Skip To Main Content

 g) Online Safety

-With young people spending a considerable amount of leisure time online and Colleges utilising the online space to support learning, it is essential that we work together with learnerss and apprentices, parents/carers, and external agencies to safeguard young people from potentially harmful and inappropriate online material.
+With young people spending a considerable amount of leisure time online and Colleges utilising the online space to support learning, it is essential that we work together with learners and apprentices, parents/carers, and external agencies to safeguard young people from potentially harmful and inappropriate online material.

 The College recognise that learners and apprentices live in an increasingly complex world, living their lives on and offline.
 This presents many positive and exciting opportunities, but we recognise it also presents challenges and risks.
 Any learner or apprentice can be vulnerable online, and their vulnerability can fluctuate depending on their age, developmental stage, and personal circumstance.